The Snake's Pass: Plot summary

-The novel then begins the two years when Norah has gone to school in Paris.
-On the land, Dick used the limestone to create possibilities in the way of building waterworks systems and a new house was built.
-After the two years of Norah's schooling end, she and Arthur are married and leave for their honeymoon in Italy where there is "not a cloud in the sky."
+The novel then begins the two years during which Norah attends school in Paris.
+On the land, Dick used the limestone to create the possibility of building waterworks systems, and a new house was built.
+After the two years of Norah's schooling end, she and Arthur are married and leave for their honeymoon in Italy, where there is "not a cloud in the sky."

 Genre and style

 Stoker is best known for using a Gothic style of writing throughout his novels.
 The Snake's Pass is classified as a romantic thriller in a barren western Ireland setting.
 Stoker also creates the theme of suspense through his character narrations.
 Severn draws out his narration of the plot to his advantage to create the suspense.
 While The Snake's Pass is a fictional book, Stoker uses nonfictional themes and ideas, such as the explanation of the bog, to create a more realistic novel.